Parasailing is available in the Grace Bay Beach region of Providenciales and is another exciting way to experience ocean, beaches and sun.

 Average flights are about 15 to 20 minutes, and are capable of reaching nearly 500 feet.
 The local parasail captains don’t really have a set minimum age, and depending on total weight, it’s possible for up to three people to ride per flight.
 No experience in necessary to ride and no controls are operated by the rider.

 Although excursions can be arranged by dealing directly with the parasail captains on the beach, reservations are preferred.
 When space is available, observers are usually allowed to ride along for a nominal fee.
 Private charters are also offered.
+If you’d prefer, certain flight times can be reserved.

 As is the case with most outdoor activities in the Turks and Caicos, there are optimal conditions for parasailing.
 If your vacation schedule allows, we advise planning excursions such as parasailing, snorkelling and boat cruises around the calmest weather.